 1, while running the “Remove Seconds From System Clock” hack deletes the

 ShowSecondsInSystemClock value from your registry.
-If you’re ever curious what these or any other .reg files do, you can right-click them and select “Edit” to view their contents in Notepad.
+If you’re ever curious what these or any other .reg files do, you can right-click them and select “Edit” to view their contents in Notepad, or any other plain text editor.
 And, if you enjoy playing with the registry, it’s worth learning how to make your own registry hacks.

 You may also be interested in showing the current day of the week in the taskbar clock.
 This is possible without visiting the registry at all, as you can easily customize the date format that appears below the time from the standard Control Panel interface.